 Question everything.
-If you or your loved one are being prescribed surgery, ALWAYS ask to see the statistical studies and risks which are required to be disclosed by physicians.
-Do not be surprised if the radiologist blows you off, or becomes short with you.
+If you or your loved one are being prescribed Radiation therapy, ALWAYS ask to see the statistical studies and risks which are required to be disclosed by physicians.
+Do not be surprised if the radiologist blows you off or becomes short-tempered with you.
 He is usually just repeating what his Professors taught him.
 You MUST make the time.
 It’s a sure sign that you’ve jumped into a circle of dogma when the very act of asking intelligent questions is no longer allowed.

 1.)
 Is it alright if I record this conversation?